-Good day Honorable Novelle E. Francis, Jr., Chair of the Committee on Budget, Appropriations, and Finance, members of the Committee, other Honorable Senators present, and the listening and viewing audience.
+AUGUST 11, 2025 Good day Honorable Novelle E. Francis, Jr., Chair of the Committee on Budget, Appropriations, and Finance, members of the Committee, other Honorable Senators present, and the listening and viewing audience.
 I am Karl Knight, Executive Director and Chief Executive Officer of the Virgin Islands Water and Power Authority (hereinafter "WAPA" or the "Authority").
-Joining me today are members of the Authority's senior leadership team: Chief Financial Officer, Lorraine Kelly; Chief Operating Officer of the Electric System, Lemuel Lavinier; and interim Chief Operating Officer of the Water System, Don Gregoire.
+Joining me today are members of the Authority's senior leadership team: Chief Financial Officer, Lorraine Kelly; Chief Operating Officer of the Electric System, Lemuel Lavinier; interim Chief Operating Officer of the Water System, Don Gregoire; and Director of Human Resources, Sabrina King-Leonce.
 We are here at your invitation to present the proposed Fiscal Year 2026 budget for the operations of the Virgin Islands Water and Power Authority.

-Budget Overview

-The fiscal year for the Virgin Islands Water and Power Authority runs from July 1 to June 30.
-The Authority is operating on a month-to-month extension of its FY 2025 budget while the Governing Board considers management's recommendations for FY 2026.
-The proposed FY 2026 budget being considered by the Governing Board anticipates \$325.2 million in revenues.
-The proposed expenditures to be disbursed from operating funds amount to \$346.8 million.
+Mr. Chairman, I thank you and your staff for accommodating our prior request to have this hearing rescheduled.
+Budget Overview The FY 2026 budget approved by the Governing Board anticipates \$325.2 million in revenues.
+The anticipated expenditure to be disbursed from operating funds amount to \$334.8 million.
 This includes \$30.8 million in debt service and \$500,000 for Payment in Lieu of Taxes (PILOT).
 The Authority expects at least \$2.5 million additional federal reimbursement for administrative costs associated with FEMA-funded disaster recovery projects.
-This budget anticipates a budget shortfall of approximately \$19.1 million in the upcoming fiscal year.
+This budget anticipates a budget shortfall of approximately \$9.6 million in the upcoming fiscal year.
 These figures assume no rate reductions (i.e. revenue cuts) over the next 12 months.